 The Treasurer shall serve as custodian of all monies, securities and other financial assets of ADEE - prepare an annual budget of ADEE's income and expenditures; submit the financial records of ADEE to a professional registered auditor selected by the Executive Committee; report annually to the Executive Committee and the General Assembly, such reports to be circulated in advance; collect membership fees and dues; provide the Secretary General with an annual list of paid-up members of ADEE.

+European Affairs officer:

+The role of ADEE European Affairs officer is responsible for ensuring that ADEE is constantly informed on EU decisions, directives and strategies that will influence the future of Dental Education within the EU.
+In particular, the post holder will be responsible for:

+1. keeping the executive updated on all issues relating to the workings of the EU and its relevant bodies

+2. drafting relevant responses to calls and consultations

+3. representing (along with the President) ADEE at relevant EU sister collaborative organisation events and functions

+4. guiding ADEE strategy in relation to management of EU relations

+5. reporting annually to the General Assembly on key political and strategic issues of important from within the EU institutions as they impact on Oral Health professionals Education

+6. ensuring ADEE work remains aligned with EU priorities

 Terms of Office and Elections:

-The terms of office for members of the Executive Committee shall be:
+A single term of office for members of the Executive Committee shall be up to:

 The President - 2 years